dsplay/dsplay.github.io/docs/html-templates/index.md

 ```

 > This is actually the only file required in a DSPLAY HTML template.
-> It's possible, however unrecommended, to have a template with only the `index.html` file.
+> It's possible, although not recommended, to have a template with only the `index.html` file.

 ## `dsplay-data.js`